 Things I’ve learned about the algorithm of Etsy

-Titles need to be filled to the max with keywords of your item.
-I separate them with a hyphen or a comma, then paste them into the tag section (use all 13 tags).
+- Titles need to be filled to the max with keywords of your item.
+I separate them with a backslash or a comma, then paste them into the tag section.
+You need to use up all 13 tags.

-Keywords also need to be more than one word.
+- Keywords and tags also need to be more than one word.
 Be descriptive.
 Think of what you’d be searching for to find your item.

 Having your item staged with something next to it to give a size comparison is also good.
 Shows the buyer just how big your item is comparatively.

 I have heard that filling out your profile and policies 100% leads to more views.
 Regardless of views, you’ll want to do this so you are backed by your shop policies if something were to go awry.

 You’ll want to build a social media following specifically for your Etsy business.
 I mainly like Instagram as I get way more interaction there than on Facebook.
 Probably because the Facebook pages only show to a small percentage of your followers.
 Don’t sign up for the business Instagram account.
 They could eventually show you to less and fewer people like Facebook since they were bought out by Facebook.

 Establish a following on whatever social media sites you prefer, I recommend Instagram and Pinterest, and to use relative hashtags for your product and watch the likes, comments and follows come in.
 (Especially on Instagram and Pinterest)